Rekunan/osu-wiki/wiki/Tournaments/The_Roundtable/1v1_double_elimination/en.md

 ### Match rules

-The matches will proceed as follows:
+The matches proceeded as follows:

 - Two players will join a multiplayer room with supervision from an on-site tournament organizer.
 - When both players are in the room and ready, the match will start.